 Lecture courses will normally be accompanied by problem sets and weekly or fortnightly problem classes.
-Classes will usually contain 8-10 students.
-For most courses you will need to sign-up for the set of classes you wish to attend at the start of each term, and this is usually done via an online sign-up system.
+Classes will normally contain 10-15 students.
+For most courses you will need to sign-up for a set of classes at the start of each term; this is usually done via an online sign-up system.

-For classes held at the Mathematical Institute, you will be sent an email in week 0 from the e-mail address academic.administration@maths.ox.ac.uk alerting you that class registration is open and providing you with details of the registration process.
-You will not be able attend classes at Maths unless you register for them beforehand.
-You can will be able to enroll in classes and then view which classes you have successfully signed up to via (https://tms.ox.ac.uk/).
+For classes held at the Mathematical Institute and at the Department of Physics, you will receive an email in week 0 from mathematical.physics@maths.ox.ac.uk notifying you that class registration is open and providing details regarding the registration process.
+You will not be able to attend classes unless you have registered for them beforehand.
+You will be able to view the classes for which you have successfully signed up on TMS (https://tms.ox.ac.uk/).